-Ahead of drilling to target gold resources and VMS accumulations, the Macara Mina licence has been digitally mapped to provide a topographic model accurate to 5 cm.
+Ahead of drilling to target gold resources, the Macara Mina licence has been digitally mapped to provide a topographic model accurate to 5 cm.
 On November 12, 2020, the Company announced that it has commenced a ground-based gravity and magnetic geophysical survey comprising seventeen lines, spaced 100 m apart, for 31 line-kms in total.
-Magnetic and gravity measurements will be taken approximately every 100 m.
-Deep Sounding, High Resolution Geophysics, Peru, has been contracted to carry out the work.
-Ground gravity geophysics is a proven tool in VMS exploration, especially for pin-pointing deposits that are not exposed at surface.
-Several blind massive sulphide deposits have been discovered using joint interpretation of geological and geophysical models, including Neves-Corvo and Lagoa Salgada in Portugal, Valverde and Las Cruces in Spain, and the Tambo Grande deposits in Peru, just 90 km to the southwest of Macara.
-The Company anticipates drilling the Macara targets during 2021.
+Deep Sounding, High Resolution Geophysics, Peru, were contracted to carry out the work and magnetic and gravity measurements were taken approximately every 100 m.